edouard/human-markdown-reference/README.md

 # Contributing or Correcting Translations

-## Translations

-Translations are managed by [Web Translate It](https://webtranslateit.com), a web-based translation hub.
-If you spot a mistake or want to contribute a new language, [request an invitation](https://webtranslateit.com/projects/386-HTML-Markdown-Reference/invitation_request).
+If you spot a mistake or want to contribute a new language, [request an invitation](https://webtranslateit.com/projects/386-HTML-Markdown-Reference/invitation_request) to the translation project.